-- > The Investment Manager fails to meet the performance objectives set out in Appendix II. - > The Trustees believe that the Investment Manager is not capable of achieving the performance objectives in the future. - > The Investment Manager fails to comply with this Statement.
+- The Investment Manager fails to meet its performance objectives. - > The Trustees believe that the Investment Manager is not capable of achieving the performance objectives in the future. - > The Investment Manager fails to comply with this Statement.

 Investment Managers' fee structure